jhychan/parsec-cloud-host/readme.md

 # Parsec Cloud Host using PowerShell DSC
 Configure a cloud-hosted parsec machine in using PowerShell DSC.

-Largly based on the [Parsec Cloud Preparation Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).
+Most of the work here is based off the hard work done by the author of the [Parsec Cloud Preparation Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).

 There is no hard requirement for the machine to be cloud hosted - this module can be applied to any machine you want configured as a parsec host.